-3) Learning Rich Unions of Transforms for Reconstruction: Since, images typically contain a diversity of textures, features, and edge information, recent works [26], [29], [134] learned a union of transforms (a rich model) for image reconstruction.
-In this setting, a collection of K transforms are learned and the image patches are grouped or clustered into K classes, with each class of (similar) patches best matched to and using a particular transform.
-The UNITE (UNIon of Transforms lEarning) image reconstruction formulation in [29] uses the following regularizer:
+3) Learning Rich Unions of Transforms for Reconstruction: Since images typically contain a diversity of textures, features, and edge information, recent works [26], [29], [133] learned a union of transforms (a rich model) for image reconstruction.
+In this setting, a collection of Ktransforms is learned, and the image patches are grouped or clustered into K classes, with each class of (similar) patches best matched to and using a particular transform.
+The union of transforms learning (UNITE) image reconstruction formulation in [29] uses the following regularizer: